XRPLF/CTID/README.md

 # Quickstart
-## Improved Concise Transaction Identifier (CTIM)
+## Improved Concise Transaction Identifier (CTID)

-CTIMs are composed of 16 hex nibbles, and begin with a `C`.
+CTIDs are composed of 16 hex nibbles, and begin with a `C`.

 ```
 CXXXXXXXYYYYZZZZ